BWV-Dev/bwv-coding-rules/Kotlin.md

 </td>
 <td>

 Names of packages are always lowercase and do not use underscores.
-Using multi-word names is generally discouraged, but if you do need to use multiple words, you can either just concatenate them together or use **lowerCamelCase**(capitalize the first letter of each word, except the first which is always lowercase, even if it’s an acronym) format.
+Using multi-word names is generally discouraged, but if you do need to use multiple words, you can either just concatenate them together or use **lowerCamelCase** format.
 </td>
 <td>